Accessories Bicycles Parts Specials Tools

 Toe clips and straps – still popular

 Pedals for use with toe clips and straps are available in a variety of widths and shapes.
-Single-sided pedals like the ones in the image below should only be used with toe clips and straps.
+Single-sided pedals like the ones in the image below should always be used with toe clips and straps.
 Some quill pedals, like the one shown at the left, have a tall prong at the outer end, making them unsuitable for wide feet or wide-soled shoes.
 Platform pedals and track pedals, shown in the middle and right photos, avoid this problem.

 Quill pedal,